thomaspernet/DataAnalysisPy/README.md

-One of last analysis we can perform on the data is a categorical analysis.
-In this tab, we are interested by the proportion of rows that fall between two categorical variables.
-To extract interesting information, we use the chi square test and the correspondence analysis.
-Both analysis are very correlated since they are based of the residual
+One of the last analysis we can perform on the data is a categorical analysis.
+In this tab, we are interested in the proportion of rows that fall between two categorical variables.
+To extract interesting information, we use the chi-square test and correspondence analysis.
+Both analyses are very correlated since they are based on the residual.

 As an illustrative example, we can see if there is a change between the number of industries in China by provinces.
-Say differently, we want to know if some provinces have more industries than other and if yes, which one.
-If the number of categories are too large, we recommend to switch to the next tab, fixed effect
+Say differently, we want to know if some provinces have more industries than others and if yes, which one.
+If the number of categories is too large, we recommend switching to the next tab, fixed effect

-The output has a large amount of tabs to provide the maximum information:
+The output has a large number of tabs to provide the maximum information:

 -   table_count